Pulled pork is a barbeque staple. And since it’s usually cooked in bulk, no one worries about how much pulled pork per person is needed.

 Let’s pretend that you ignored all the wonderful advice in this article and you’ve realized you don’t have enough pulled pork for all of your guests.
 What do you do?

 One of the many great things about pulled pork is that it is versatile.
 If you find yourself with leftovers don’t despair!
 You have a whole world of options before you.
-The very first thing you need to do is store your leftovers safely.
+The very first thing you need to do is store your leftover pulled pork safely.

 When you’re ready to eat you could use the pulled pork in a sandwich, on a pizza, for nachos, or as a topping for mac and cheese.

 There are literally hundreds and thousands of recipes online to give you some inspiration.
-Be bold and get the most out of your pulled pork.
+Like delicious and nutritious pulled pork sliders.
+Be bold and store pulled pork leftovers properly to get the most out of your pork.